laytenter/Insider-London/_posts/2014-08-08-july-on-the-insider-london-blog.md

   Image credit: <a href="http://www.kingscross.co.uk/" target="_blank">King&#8217;s Cross</a>
 </p>

-We have been getting to know King&#8217;s Cross even better recently, from the stunning array of <a href="/art-station-the-kings-cross-regeneration/" target="_blank">public art</a> in the area to <a href="/kings-cross-station-kings-cross-regeneration/" target="_blank">the impact of the station itself</a>.
-We spoke to arty newcomers <a href="/the-house-of-illustration-kings-cross/" target="_blank">The House of Illustration</a> and got our hands grubby at <a href="%20/global-generation-the-skip-garden/" target="_blank">the Skip Garden project</a> (if you&#8217;d like to do more of that, check out our guide to <a href="/global-generation-the-skip-garden/" target="_blank">ecology volunteering projects in London</a>).
+We have been getting to know King&#8217;s Cross even better recently, from the stunning array of <a href="/art-station-the-kings-cross-regeneration/">public art</a> in the area to <a href="/kings-cross-station-kings-cross-regeneration/">the impact of the station itself</a>.
+We spoke to arty newcomers <a href="/the-house-of-illustration-kings-cross/" target="_blank">The House of Illustration</a> and got our hands grubby at <a href="/global-generation-the-skip-garden/" >the Skip Garden project</a> (if you&#8217;d like to do more of that, check out our guide to <a href="/global-generation-the-skip-garden/" target="_blank">ecology volunteering projects in London</a>).

 [<img class="size-full wp-image-15826 aligncenter" src="/wp-content/uploads/2014/07/Mobstr.jpg" alt="Mobstr London street art walking tour" width="569" height="427" />](/wp-content/uploads/2014/07/Mobstr.jpg)